rocher-ros/RiverMethaneFlux/README.md

 ## Main analysis
 The folder `main analysis/`  contains the following scripts:
 - `1_data_preparation.R`, which downloads the datasets needed for the analysis, and attaches all the attributes to the Methane database (GRiMeDB).
+- `2_CH4_model_selection.R`, assesses the data, tries different ML models for the task.
-- `2_CH4_model_assessment.R`, prepares the data and models CH4 concentrations using random forets models.
-This script assesses the model performance and produces the figures related to the model.
+- `3_CH4_model_tuning.R`, tunes the random forest modeland predicts CH4 concentrations monthly.
+This script also assesses the model performance and produces the figures related to the model.
-- `3_CH4_model_predict.R`, uses the random forets model to predict CH4 concentrations to all river reaches in GRADES.
+- `4_CH4_model_predict.R`, uses the random forest model to predict CH4 concentrations to all river reaches in GRADES.
-- `4_CH4_upscaling.R`, uses the predicted CH4 concentrations and the hydrological model to upscale CH4 emissions globally.
+- `5_CH4_upscaling.R`, uses the predicted CH4 concentrations and the hydrological model to upscale CH4 emissions globally.
+- `6_CH4_upscaling_uncertainty.R`, repeats the same procedure as the previous script but pushing a montecarlo to perform an uncertainty and sensitivity analysis on the model.
-- `5_GIS_processing.R`, processess the output files onto shapefiles for further outputs as well as for visualization.
+- `7_GIS_processing.R`, processess the output files onto shapefiles for further outputs as well as for visualization.
-- `6_figures.R` uses the model outputs and shapefiles produced to do the main figures of the manuscript.
+- `8_figures.R` uses the model outputs and shapefiles produced to do the main figures of the manuscript.

->>>>>>> 0e776afcaf4903ff153c976d406cd23417b4a631